enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 101            fptr tmp = ptrs[s];
 (gdb) print s
 $1 = 2
-(gdb) print &amp;r
+(gdb) print &r
 $2 = (int *) 0xbffff530
 (gdb) cont
 Continuing.
 ```

-Above, we control the program by stepping using &#8220;next&#8221;, which executes the current line of code, proceeding to the next.
-Then we print the contents of variable `s` with &#8220;print&#8221;, and it displays the value we entered in the other terminal.
+Above, we control the program by stepping using "next", which executes the current line of code, proceeding to the next.
+Then we print the contents of variable `s` with "print", and it displays the value we entered in the other terminal.
 Then we print the address of the variable `r`.
-Finally, we continue execution by entering &#8220;cont&#8221;.
+Finally, we continue execution by entering "cont".
 In the other terminal we see the prompt to enter some wisdom.

 <br />